 2009.
 UNIVERSITY OF CALIFORNIA SAN DIEGO.
-MASTER OF ARTS.
+M.A.
 Awarded degree in Latin American Studies from the Center for Iberian and Latin American Studies.
 M.A.
 Thesis, Democracy & the Political Ascendancy of Broadcast Television in Latin America: 1950 through 1970.
 Committee Chair, Daniel C. Hallin.

 2000.
 SAN DIEGO STATE UNIVERSITY.
 TEACHING CREDENTIALS.
 Awarded two bilingual (BCLAD) credentials: a Single Subject (k-12) in Social Science with a Language Arts Supplemental, and a Multiple Subject (k-8) from the Department of Policy Studies in Language and Cross Cultural Education.